 It is once again the time of year when our minds and hearts turn toward the things for which we are grateful.
-In this economy, it is sometimes difficult to find those things.
-Here are a few of the things to be grateful for in today's America.
+In this continuing recessionary period (whether official or not), it is sometimes difficult to find those things.
+Here are a few of the things for which I am grateful in today's America.

 1).
 Freedom of speech.
 Yes, there are many on the internet and in the media who use America's freedom of speech to peddle lies.
 It's getting so every time a politician opens his or her mouth, I have to hit Factcheck.
 They usually are lying about something.
 But this abuse is better than the other extreme, where a dictatorial government controls all discourse, and censors review all things.
 Certain political factions try to shout down messages from anyone with whom they do not agree.
 Fortunately, the American people see through this and tend to take a more moderate approach.

 2).
 Occupy Wall Street.
 Love ‘em or hate ‘em, the Occupy Movement has put many things on the national agenda that needed to be there.
 Things like: "What should the role of money be in politics?"
 "What should we do about the increasing income inequality in our nation?" and "Do we really want the corporations and banks to own and operate our politicians?"
 Whatever your answers are to these questions, they are questions that need to be asked.

 3).
 The mechanism for hope and change.
 We still have the mechanisms in place in this country to take our country back.
 Whether you're a member of the Occupy Movement or the Tea Party, I think we can all agree that Washington and, very often, the state and municipal governments do NOT represent their people, but, rather, their own interests and those of their major campaign contributors.
 This need not be the case.
 We The People are the sovereign in this country, and we can do something about the corruption at all levels of our government.

 4).
 The Social Safety Net.
 While some are trying to put holes in this net, it is still mostly intact.
 We do not have people starving in the streets (yet), as is the case in many other countries.